 ccording to Oriental medicine, dis-ease appears when the body loses it’s harmony with nature, because the alternating currents of energy between the patient and earth/nature are seen to be obstructed – hence wide spread inflammatory/auto-immune disorders and environmental destruction are inextricably linked.

 If we consider the primary contributors to illness as:

 - anxiety, fear, anger and other negative emotions, contributing to mental dis-ease

 - excess work and stress contributing to physical illness

 - environmental pollution and the intake of artificial additives in food contributing to social illness and discord

-One aspect of Shiatsu and bodywork therapy is the effect touching the skin has on the midbrain, directly effecting the limbic system – the complex of nerves and networks in the midbrain concerned with instinct and mood, controlling the basic emotions (fear, pleasure, anger) and drives (hunger, sex, dominance, care of offspring.)
+Another element of Shiatsu and bodywork therapy is the effect touching the skin has on the midbrain, directly effecting the limbic system – the complex of nerves and networks in the midbrain concerned with instinct and mood, controlling the basic emotions (fear, pleasure, anger) and drives (hunger, sex, dominance, care of offspring.)